devopsgroup-io/catapult/README.md

     * **BitBucket (private)**
         1. From BitBucket, create a new repository and import https://github.com/devopsgroup-io/catapult.
 Then clone via SourceTree or the Git utility of your choice.
 2. **Admin Mode**
-    1. Once cloned, from your workstation's terminal, change directory into the root of the newly cloned Catapult repository
+    1. Once cloned, from your workstation's terminal, change the directory into the root of the newly cloned Catapult repository
     2. Run `vagrant status` to verify the correct workstation software is installed and to generate your Catapult user files
     3. Set `~/secrets/configuration-user.yml["settings"]["admin"]` to `true`
     4. Enable Git credential caching by following the instructions outlined for your system to [store your Git credentials](https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git)